teambit/docs/docs/bit-components/component-overview.md

 ---
-id: what-are-components
+id: component-overview
 title: Overview
 ---

-Components are the building blocks of modern web architectures.
-Encapsulated and composable components let developers build more robust software applications quickly.

-A Bit component a set of files, configuration and dependencies, implementing a reusable piece of code, such as:
+A Bit component a set of files, configuration and dependencies, implementing a reusable and composable functionality, such as:

 * A React, Vue or Angular component.
 * Shared stylesheet (e.g., CSS, SCSS).